profUgen55/airbnb-clone-project/README.md

 Authorization in web applications ensures that authenticated users can only access resources and perform actions they are permitted to.
 It is a critical layer of security that complements authentication.
 Below are key approaches and best practices for implementing robust authorization mechanisms.

+## CI/CD Pipeline
+A CI/CD pipeline is a series of steps that automate the process of software delivery, from code integration to deployment.
+CI/CD stands for Continuous Integration and Continuous Delivery/Deployment, which are practices aimed at improving software development and delivery through automation. eg GitHub Actions

 ### ReviewsPayments.